5 Questions to Ask When Considering a Teacher Training Program

 2. What is the schedule like?

 All teacher training programs start out with 200 hours.
 Some are immersion classes - meaning you’re cramming the entire program into two weeks.
 These make it quite difficult to retain the information or get enough practice before teaching.
-At Yoga Fever, our program is extended over four months to help ensure you have the depth of knowledge and experience needed before beginning to teach!
+At Yoga Fever, our program is extended over 3.5 months to help ensure you have the depth of knowledge and experience needed before beginning to teach.
 As a bonus, this type of program is perfect for people leading busy lives with work or family commitments.

 3. How does the program teach anatomy?

 At first, this may not seem like the biggest deal when you’re trying to memorize all the Sanskrit names for postures or figuring out how to properly sequence.
 But anatomy is huge!!
 You must understand alignment and muscular engagement before you become a yoga guide.
 A solid understanding of human anatomy will enable you to bring a high level of consciousness to your teaching as well as prevent injury.
 Make sure the program you select has a strong focus on anatomy.
+Yoga Fever offers 11 modules in anatomy training in relation to yoga.

 4. How does the program balance the subjects it teaches?